 You can reuse many items while gardening.
 You may

 be able to collect and reuse topsoil from elsewhere on your property for your garden.
 You can start seeds in egg cartons.
 Yogurt or cottage cheese containers can be used to start seeds or to grow young plants.
 Plastic milk jugs can be cut and turned upside down and used to protect plants from frost.

 Another easy way to stretch your gardening dollars is to trade cuttings, seeds, or plants with other gardeners.
 You can also check out local plant swaps where you can trade your excess plants for new plants from someone else’s garden.
 You can also dig up wild plants and plant them at home in your garden.

-It’s even easy to repurpose common household items for use in your garden.
+It’s even easy to repurpose everyday household items for use in your garden.
 You can turn an old bucket into a container for plants.
-You can use old forks or serving spoons for working up the soil in your garden.
-You can use branches or twigs for staking up plants.
+You can use old forks or serving spoons to work up the soil in your garden; You can use branches or twigs to staking up plants.
 You don’t need to spend a lot to have a great garden.